yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ### Applying Dependency Injection

 To apply dependency injection in `AppDelegate`, add `container` property registering the dependencies as below.
+Here a convenience initializer of `Container` taking a closure to configure the instantiated `container` is used.
 The `container` is passed to the factory method of `SwinjectStoryboard`.

 **AppDelegate.swift**